jknightdoeswork/nightowlgames/_posts/2020-04-26-ball-trails-in-isoputt.md

 		ball_trail.draw_on_point(collision.position)
 {% endhighlight %}

+The BallTrail class is a script extending from MeshInstance.
+If ball touches the green, it looks for the BallTrail node, and if it finds it, calls `draw_on_point`.

-`draw_on_point` uses barycentric coordinates to find which triangle the ball is on, then gets the UV coordinates, and then calls into `draw_on_uv` in order to draw a spot on the decal map.
+`draw_on_point` uses barycentric coordinates to find which triangle the ball is on, then gets the UV coordinates and calls into `draw_on_uv` in order to draw a spot on the decal map.
 Note that this function, and `draw_on_uv`, only really work on the default Godot cube.
 To extend them to a more general solution, you'd have to find if the brush lies on _multiple triangles_.
 IsoPutt's greens are all secretely just cubes, so it works well enough for this game.

+This function uses the [MeshDataTool] class to access the vertex and triangle data.
+That class provides a nice interface over raw mesh data access.

 {% highlight gdscript %}
 # Draws on the decal map at point p